-Her students have been offered full or partial scholarships for graduate vocal performance programs at Juilliard, Rice University, Indiana University, Cincinnati College-Conservatory, University of Michigan, University of Maryland, Bard College, Guildhall-London, Peabody Conservatory, Manhattan School of Music, New England Conservatory, Cleveland Institute of Music, University of Wisconsin-Madison, Ithaca College, and Westminster Choir College; and have performed with opera companies including St. Louis, Washington National Opera, Chautauqua, Glimmerglass, Sarasota, Kansas City, and at the summer festivals of Caramoor/Bel Canto, Aspen, Miami, Amalfi Coast, and Les Chorégies d’Orange, France.
+Her students have been offered full or partial scholarships for graduate vocal performance programs at Juilliard, Rice University, Indiana University, Cincinnati College-Conservatory, University of Michigan, University of Maryland, Bard College, Guildhall-London, Peabody Conservatory, Boston Conservatory, New England Conservatory, Manhattan School of Music, Cleveland Institute of Music, and Westminster Choir College; and have performed with opera companies including Opera Theatre of Saint Louis, Washington National Opera, Chautauqua, Glimmerglass, Sarasota, Kansas City, and at the summer festivals of Caramoor, Teatro Nuovo/Bel Canto, Aspen, Miami, Amalfi Coast, and Les Chorégies d’Orange, France.

-Constance Fee is Director of Vocal Studies and Associate Professor of Vocal Performance on the music faculty of Roberts Wesleyan College in Rochester, NY.
+Constance Fee is Director of Vocal Studies and Associate Professor of Vocal Performance at Roberts Wesleyan College in Rochester, NY.
 She received the Performer's Certificate in Opera Performance from the Curtis Institute of Music in Philadelphia; Master of Music in Vocal Performance from the Indiana University-Jacobs School of Music in Bloomington; and Bachelor of Vocal Music Education from Westminster Choir College in Princeton, NJ, from which she also received the Alumni Merit Award for Distinguished Achievement in Vocal Performance.
 A life-long student of Metropolitan Opera soprano Margaret Harshaw, she was a charter member of the Houston Grand Opera Studio.

 Recent Roberts Student and Alumni Accomplishments

 - 1st Place (x3), 2nd Place, and 3rd Place Winners - NATS Eastern Region Auditions 2021